msc-acse/acse-9-independent-research-project-L519159123/README.md

 ## Author and Course Information
 **Author**: Yuxuan Liu **Github**: L519159123 **CID**: 01550892

 This project is completed for Imperial College's MSc in Applied Computational Science and Engineering program, as part of the final course module ACSE9.
-This project was completed under the supervision of Prof. Mike Warner and Dr.Jiashun Yao.
+This project was completed under the supervision of Prof. Mike Warner and Dr. Jiashun Yao.

 ## Acknowledgments
 - Our code is inherited from [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).